MateeDevs/MateeStarter/README.md

 especially check the usage on iOS with helpful extension methods).

-If you do not want to use shared view models inside SwiftUI views, you can remove the `expect` from `BaseScopedViewModel` (and the `actual` class), the whole `BaseViewModelInt` interface and the whole `SwiftViewModelCoroutines`, to simplify the base view model.
+If you do not want to use shared view models inside SwiftUI views, you can remove the `expect` from `BaseScopedViewModel` (and the `actual` class), the whole `BaseIntentViewModel` interface and the whole `SwiftViewModelCoroutines`, to simplify the base view model.

 ### Shared UI and view models